realysi/code_scriptie/to_do.md

 RUNTIME DONE, TOTAL OBSERVATIONS DONE, LOCATIONS DONE

-#2 find when they recorded at the same day --> find out if they ran the same hours --> save the dates, hours they recorded at the same time as you only can use these recordings
+#2 find when they recorded at the same day

 DOOO
 HOW: